 While there are many options for getting around France, they are not all cheap.
 The TGV, or high-speed train, going in and out of Paris is quite pricey.
 Toll roads throughout France are also expensive, with some roads and bridges costing more than 30 EUR for a single trip.

 Kids in France

-Most schools in France start between 8:30am and 9am, and end between 4:30pm and 5pm and offer 90-minute to 2-hour lunches.
+Most schools in France start between 8:30am and 9am, end between 4:30pm and 5pm, and offer 90-minute to two-hour lunches.

-There are many options for caring for young children in France; however, they can be pricey and competitive.
-The most common form of care is a nursery, which usually offers full-time and part time care.
-However, nurseries across throughout France normally have considerably waiting lists and most people suggest registering soon after falling pregnant.
-Alternatively, expats may want to consider an assistant maternelle, a state-licenced caregiver that accepts up to four children in her home.
-These tend to be expensive and costs can change at any time.
+There are many options for caring for young children in France.
+However, these can be costly and competitive.
+The most common form of care is a nursery, which usually offers full-time and part-time care.
+However, nurseries across France normally have considerably long waiting lists and most people suggest registering soon after falling pregnant.
+Alternatively, expats may want to consider an assistant maternelle, a state-licensed caregiver that accepts up to four children in her home.
+These tend to be expensive, though, and costs can change at any time.